SAKTHI-DST/Smart_AI_TRIP_PLANNER/README.md

 NeuralTrip is an AI-powered travel planning system that dynamically generates **personalized, budget-friendly itineraries** based on user preferences such as budget, weather, crowd level, travel mode, and activity interests.

-> 🚀 Built with React, Django, PostgreSQL, Python, Google Maps API, and NLP.
+> 🚀 Built with Streamlit (Frontend), Python (Backend), and integrated with Google Maps, Places, and Weather APIs.

 ---